-These Sticky Toffee Buns are a cross between a fluffy pecan sticky roll and the classic English dessert - sticky toffee pudding.
-First, a quick yeasted dough is infused with rich molasses flavor and studded with chopped dates.
-Then, the dough is rolled with a buttery, brown sugar filling.
-Finally, the rolls are sliced and baked in a homemade toffee sauce with pecans.
-Once the pan is inverted all that gooey caramel and toasty pecans will top your spiraled buns in a picture perfect fashion.
-These Sticky Toffee Buns can be a cozy Sunday morning treat or a memory-worthy holiday crowd pleaser!
+These Sticky Toffee Pecan Buns are a cross between a fluffy pecan roll and the classic English dessert - sticky toffee pudding.
+Lots of gooey caramel and toasty pecans will top your spiraled buns in a picture perfect fashion.
+These Sticky Toffee Pecan Buns can be a cozy Sunday morning treat or a memory-worthy holiday crowd pleaser!

-These Sticky Toffee Buns use a simple yeasted dough that can be made by in the bowl of your stand mixer or kneaded by hand.
+These Sticky Toffee Buns use a simple yeasted dough that can be made easily in the bowl of your stand mixer.
 This dough is flavored with molasses that gives the buns a rich color and deep caramelized flavor throughout.
 We recommend baking these buns with bread flour that will result in a fluffy, well-structured dough.
-That being said, you can make this recipe with all-purpose flour, if that is what you have available.
 After kneading, your dough may be a little soft and slightly tacky, but should not be overly sticky.
-Feel free to knead in some additional flour, one tablespoon at a time, if needed, to reduce stickiness.
+Feel free to knead in some additional flour, one Tablespoon at a time, if needed, to reduce stickiness.

 Incorporating Dates Into the Dough